 This month LUX Scotland presents a focus on artists’ moving image work from Eastern Europe.
 This series aims to trace the history and explore the concerns of women artists working in this context.

 Alexandra Tryanova is a curator and researcher who’s work centres on the problematics of institutional critique, gender politics, and Eastern European conceptual art.
-She is currently junior curator at PinchukArtCentre in Kyiv, Ukraine.
+She is currently junior curator at PinchukArtCentre in Kyiv, Ukraine where she has curated international group exhibitions focusing on gender issues.
 From 2017-2018 she was a curator at the Museum of Modern Art, Odessa.
 Since 2017 she has directed an annual site-specific non-production residency Kunsthalle Lustdorf in Odessa, Ukraine.
 She has curated international group exhibitions focusing on gender issues including How to be Cool (2018), (un)named, Nikita Kadan (2018) and Polylog.
 Aspei: Literature and Art Unites East and West (2018, co-curation).

 Susannah Stark is an artist based in Glasgow who studied MA Print at the RCA in London (2014 – 2016) Recent exhibitions and events include Correspondences: a Sound and Light Installation with Hussein Mitha, Hospitalfield Arts, UK, 2019.
 Melt with Adam Lewis Jacob, Vivid Projects, Birmingham UK, 2019.
 Fragile State, Museum of Modern Art, Odessa, Ukraine, 2019.
 Interzone Catalyst Arts, Belfast, 2018.
 Unnatural Wealth – Understanding the Vision CCA, Glasgow, 2019.
 Searchlights bb15, Austria, 2018.
 Lilt, Twang, Tremor CCA, Glasgow, 2017 – 2018.
 The Minch with Suzanne Déry, Market Gallery, Glasgow, 2017.
 Unnatural Wealth with Karolina Lebek, StudioRCA Riverlight, London, 2017.
 Fable 1: Art Basel Sound and Film Programme with Donald Hayden, Soundscape Park, Art Basel in Miami Beach 2016